jzzz20/hello-world/README.md

 # hello-world

 feel happy today!
-I learn how to use a github file, which is odd to me before.
+I learn how to use a github file, which is odd and strange to me before.